linuxfoundation/lfevents/web/wp-content/plugins/conditional-blocks-pro/readme.txt

 * Show block based on post meta fields, including custom meta fields and data.
 * Show block based on URL query strings (URL variables), You display custom confirmation content for form plugins like Gravity Forms.
 * Show block based on post ID or hide block on post IDs and URL Paths.
 * Show blocks based on Posts, Custom Post Types, Taxonomies and terms.
+Automatically detects custom taxonomies and terms.
 * Show blocks for custom fields, user meta, post meta.
+* Toggle blocks based on Archives.
 * Create and manage presets of conditions to apply to multiple blocks across your whole site.
 * Show block based on PHP Logic and custom functions.
 The possibilities are unlimited.
 * WooCommerce - change the visibility of blocks based on total cart value of the current customer.
 Perfect for upselling.